cboyer/dreamscreen-tools/README.md

 make all
 ```

-Alternatively, you can compile code with `make debug` to print key events and UDP packet content.
+Alternatively, you can compile code with `make DEBUG=1` to print key events and UDP packet content.
-Compile only one tool with `make cli` for dreamscreen-cli and `make dreamscreend` for dreamscreend.
+Compile only one tool with `make cli` for dreamscreen-cli and `make daemon` for dreamscreend.

 ## Installation
 Edit *dreamscreend.service* to your needs (user account, device name).